-Adobe has announced they are no longer developing new features for Muse and will be ending technical support in 2020.
+Adobe has announced they are no longer developing new features for Muse and ended technical support in 2020.
 Because of that many users are looking for alternatives— here are 5 that I recommend.

 If you liked the Muse user interface… Webflow is an Adobe Muse alternative which operates similarly to Adobe Muse, but within your browser.

 Adobe Muse stood out as a powerful design tool that didn’t restrict where you placed content on a page or how you structured your website.
 Similarly, Webflow is an advanced platform better suited to tech-savvy users rather than beginners.

 It’s similar in complexity to Photoshop, which is great news for Adobe regulars.
 With Webflow, you can create your own theme and customize your website to an insane extent.
 If you have any coding experience, you’ll be able to tweak even the finest details of your Webflow website.
 Note that using Webflow doesn’t require you to know any programming languages, it just uses a code-like environment.

 If you want to keep building websites offline… The website builder market has shifted toward in-browser software packages.
 But Pinegrow, like Adobe Muse, is a website editor that allows you to design websites locally.